samuelthaiyil/samuelthaiyil/README.md

 <h1 style="font-family: 'Inter', sans-serif;">
     Hi!
-I'm Sam, <br>a versatile software engineer with a focus on creating tangible impact
+I'm Sam, <br>a versatile software engineer with a focus on creating tangible impact.
 </h1>

 <h2>About me</h2>